shakenfist/shakenfist/docs/index.md

 * [The load test repository](http://github.com/shakenfist/loadtest) contains a simpler load tester we use for validating releases.

-* [The reproducibles repository](http://github.com/shakenfist/reproducables) contains simple test cases for reproducing strange behaviours we have seen while developing Shaken Fist.
+* [The reproducables repository](http://github.com/shakenfist/reproducables) contains simple test cases for reproducing strange behaviours we have seen while developing Shaken Fist.

 ## What is Shaken Fist?
 Can I help?